 Here’s the question: how often do you consciously seek feedback about yourself?

 If your something like me – or think most people are – then probably not often.
 When we have many facets that need to be improved, the real problem is the parts that we do not see – our blind spot.
 And other people are in a unique position to notice them and help us see them if we ask.

 So how exactly should we ask for feedback about ourselves?

 Choose a secure relationship in your life: parent, spouse, best friend, etc. Someone with whom you have enough public credit to be willing to bring out something negative.

 Take criticism well.
 Avoid protection at all costs.
-Assume that you do not feel wonderful right now when someone points out a mistake.
+Assume that you do not feel fantastic right now when someone points out a mistake.
 And that’s okay.
 It’s normal for you to feel that way.
 Just try your best to acknowledge their feedback, thank them for giving it, and explain that you intend to work on it.